craigmichaelmartin/pure-orm/README.md

   - This is not an ORM.
 There are not hundreds of methods mapping the complexity, expressiveness, and nuance of SQL to class objects.
   - Rather, a data access layer in which native SQL (not ORM-abstracted SQL-ish) is written, and which understands pure business objects as inputs, and returns them property nested and structured as output.

+#### Is it production ready?

+It is in production at [www.kujo.com](www.kujo.com) - powering the marketing pages and blog, as well as the customer, affiliate, and admin platforms (behind login).
+When considering for your case, see the Current Limitations and TODOs sections at the bottom.

 #### Concepts

 A **Business Object** (BO) is a pure javascript object corresponding to a table.